Healthy Homes Assessment Whakatu

 Whakatu Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Whakatu and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement in all Whakatu and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with any Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be applicable to the rental property.

-• Property managers and private landlords have to ensure their rental properties conform to the Healthy Homes Standard within 90 days of any renewal, new or a change in lease.
+• Property managers and private landlords should make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 From 1 July 2024